 - Hairy/ Hairy Man / Stringy / Yellow / Common – As 1 name suggests, this mango is found just about everywhere and is 1 most Jamaicans know well.
 Eating these mangoes require picking the string-like fibres from ones teeth extensively, hence ‘some of the names given.

-- Blackie / Green Gauge/ Dunkell / Kidney – Sometimes smaller and less sweet than ‘hairy’ mangoes, but has no fibres.
+- Blackie / Fine Skin / Green Skin / Green Gauge/ Dunkell / Kidney – Sometimes smaller and less sweet than ‘hairy’ mangoes.
 The skin is palatable, most often green, and sometimes yellowish with black spotting when ripe.

 - Number 11 – Distinctive shape, smell, and flavour.
 Firm flesh with a tangy taste close to the seed.
 Lovers of this type are known to indulge until the seed is white!
 Clarendon is well-known for the abundance of this popular mango.